View the draft plan and supporting documents

 The plan review sets out the policies which we'll use to determine planning applications alongside those contained in completed neighbourhood plans.
 It will also identify sites for housing, employment and other land uses through ‘site allocations’.

 The Local Plan review combines both the Core Strategy and the Site Allocations and Development Management Policies Plan and updates it to a 2036 ideal position.

-Polices have been reassessed, and suitable new sites proposed and offered for comment in this consultation.
+Polices have been reassessed, and suitable new sites identified.

-The Local Plan review and supporting documents are available to view online.
+The draft Local Plan review and supporting documents are available to view online.
 And you can view the comments submitted to the 2019 consultation:

 You can also view the plan through our interactive map.

-The Local Plan review is published for a six week consultation from Monday 4 March 2019.
+The draft Local Plan review was published for an eight week consultation period from 4 March to 29 April 2019.

 We would like to thank those who took the time to review the plan, and associated documents, and made comments or suggestions on the draft proposals.

 As we indicated, this was a draft for consultation; it can change before it's finalised.
 We shall now review all the comments and suggestions made.
 And we'll prepare another version of the plan in light of these for further consultation.
 In line with our Local Development Scheme (LDS) this is currently anticipated to take place towards the end of the year/earlier next year.